 Hi, my name is Lauren, and I hired a cheap wedding photographer… and I’m here to prevent you from doing the same!

 I’m sure you’ve noticed that I’m always talking about the importance of quality photography.
-Well, one of the major reasons for this is because I made a big mistake that I regret- and one that I hope to prevent other brides from making.
+Well, one of the major reasons for this is because I made a big mistake that I regret- and one that I hope to prevent other couples from making.

 I hired a cheap wedding photographer.